derlin/workshop-data-sciences/docs/spark.md

         print("%s is not in the vocabulary.
 Try: %s..." % (term, ", ".join(random.sample(vocabulary, 10)) ))
     ```

+#### Top terms for term

+Using nearly the same code as above, we can also list the most relevant terms for a term.

+???
+Solution
+    Simply replace `q.topDocsForTerm(termId)` with `q.topTermsForTerm(termId)` in the code above.

 #### Top docs for terms